SFS2X Docs / GettingStarted / web-sockets

 » Using HTML5 and WebSockets

-Starting at version 2.3.0 SmartFoxServer 2X provides support for HTML5 via WebSockets.
-If you are unfamiliar with this technology, WebSockets is a W3C standard for socket communication via native HTML5 applications, written in JavaScript.
-In conjunction with the latest web-browser technologies such as Canvas and WebGL this opens interesting opportunities to create sophisticated online games that don't require any specific browser plug-in.
+SmartFoxServer 2X provides support for HTML5 via WebSockets, the W3C standard for socket communication via native HTML5 applications, written in JavaScript.
+In conjunction with the latest web-browser technologies such as Canvas and WebGL this opens interesting opportunities to create sophisticated online games that don't require any browser plug-in.

 » Preamble